Compare Medicare Supplement Plans

 There are two more ways you can lower the cost of your Medigap plan, but they come with trade-offs.
 These options aren't available in all locations, and they're not offered by all providers.

-High-deductible versions of Medigap Plans F and G provide the same level of coverage but require you to pay for the first $2,800 in medical expenses before the Medigap plan will start contributing to your health care costs.
+Medigap Plans F and G both have high-deductible options.
+These plans give you the same level of coverage as regular Plans F and G but require you to pay for the first $2,870 in medical expenses before the Medigap plan will start contributing to your health care costs.

-A Medigap Select plan limits coverage to the insurance company's network of providers.
-They're typically offered for the more popular plans such as a Medigap Select Plan F or a Medigap Select Plan G.
+A Medigap Select plan requires you to go to certain doctors to have coverage, unlike regular Medicare Supplement plans that let you go to any doctor that takes Medicare.
+Select plans are typically offered for the more popular plans such as a Medigap Select Plan F or a Medigap Select Plan G.

 Frequently asked questions